Tour D - Secret Streets

 This tour leaves every Tuesday, year-round, weather permitting, at 10:15 am, a few blocks from Union Square in Manhattan (precise address will be given after booking is made).
 It is approximately 14 miles and will last about 7 hours.

-The $95 cost includes the bike, a helmet, the licensed tour guide in front and “sweep” in back (food and drink extra; $10 less with your own bike).
+95 $90 (if booked by February 28th) cost includes the bike, a helmet, the licensed tour guide in front and “sweep” in back (food and drink extra; $10 less with your own bike).

 Note: In addition to the Tuesdays, this tour is also available on the following date: